Day 1 – Coron Island Hopping

 El Nido to Coron by boat

-The fast ferry from El Nido takes about 4.5-hours, although the advertise with 3 hours and costs about 30 USD per person.
+The fast ferry from El Nido takes about 4.5-hours, although the advertisement says 3 hours.
+The ferry ride costs about 30 USD per person.

 El Nido to Coron by airplane

 A short 40-minute flight from El Nido takes you to Busuanga Airport on Coron.
 In high season, these flights cost 100 USD per person.